maevecrossan/echoes-of-the-abyss/README.md

 &nbsp;
 ### Error Handling

 Each input statement can receive a keyword from the player.
 The keyword will then be compared against the options by using a while loop.
-IF the keyword is valid, the appropriate action will be executed (add item to inventory, display contnet, move room, etc).
+If the keyword is valid, the appropriate action will be executed (add item to inventory, display content, move room, etc).
 If the keyword is invalid, an error will print informing the player of this, and will reprint the input prompt allowing them to try again.

 This check also applies to the inventory items.
 Duplicate items cannot be added.
 If a player tires to add an item a second time, an error message will print informing them it is already in their inventory.

 Each input prompt has a set of values it will accept.
-It will not punish a player for inputting something invalid, and will display an error messafe.
+It will not punish a player for inputting something invalid, and will display an error message.
 The only exception is in the 'run' ending sequence.
 If the player inputs the wrong numbers, it will result in the player's death.
 It will not however accept invalid answers in the wrong format.

 &nbsp;
 ### Bugs and Fixes